Here are answers to commonly asked questions about Trinity - from what to expect on a Sunday morning to how to get better connected.

 14. What does "Presbyterian" mean?

 "Presbyterian" simply refers to the way the church is governed.
 In Greek, the word "presbeuteros" means elder or shepherd (Titus 1:5; 1 Peter 5:1; 1 Timothy 5:17; Acts 15; Acts 16:4; Acts 20:17; James 5:14).
-Our pastor is held accountable by other pastors in the region who make up a presbytery.
+Our pastors are held accountable by other pastors in the region who make up a presbytery.
 Many current elders and deacons didn't grow up Presbyterian but find freedom in being held accountable so the gospel remains central.
 Trinity is grateful for our polity and yet especially sensitive to those who come from other denominations or none at all.
 Don't let the funny name keep you from coming.
 On any given Sunday, we will have athiests, skeptics, Baptists, Methodists, non-denominational, Episcopalians, Roman Catholics, cynics, and lots of people who have no clue what any of these terms mean.

 15. How is Trinity governed?

 We are lead by a group of elders (called a session or an elder board).
-Our current session is comprised of teaching elders (Pastor Blake) and ruling elders (men chosen by the Holy Spirit and elected by the congregation to shepherd and help pastor them) (1 Tim 3; Titus 1).
+Our current session is comprised of teaching elders and ruling elders (men chosen by the Holy Spirit and elected by the congregation to shepherd and help pastor them) (1 Tim 3; Titus 1).
 These elders are part of a regional church court called a presbytery.
 Trinity is part of Hills and Plains Presbytery.
 Each year, all of the Presbyterian Church in America (PCA) ministers and Ruling Elders come together to make important decisions at the General Assembly of the PCA.

 16. What is the PCA?